amirothman/darjah_kebesaran/README.md

 ![Number of Different Titles](number_different_titles.png)

-We can also examine the yearly trend by different state.
+Next, we examine the yearly trend by different state.

 ![Yearly Trend by States](yearly_trend_of_states.png)